 The registration site for the 2017 Ninth Annual TransOhio Transgender and Ally Symposium is now open!
 We have endeavored to keep the registration costs as low as possible to encourage more attendance and enable as many as possible to participate in the programming.
 The link is below and can also be found on our website on the page dealing with the 2017 Symposium.
 That page contains details on hotels, sponsorships, speakers, and forms.
-Eventually, the schedules when prepared will be posted there for the three-day conference.
+The schedules have been prepared and revised and are posted there for the three-day conference.
 The Symposium will be held at the Union on the campus of Ohio State University at 1739 N. High St. Columbus, OH from April 28-30, 2017.
+CEU’s available for certain providers.

 Further information regarding the Symposium will be posted in the Facebook page devoted to the TransOhio Transgender and Ally Symposium.